-As usual, the disclaimer: I don’t advertise, and receive nothing for my reviews.
-I have no relationship with any products or vendors that I review here, other than being a customer.
-I pay what you would pay.
+Now, the disclaimer: I don’t advertise, and receive nothing for my reviews or articles.
+I have no relationship with any products, companies, or vendors that I review here, other than being a customer.
+If I ever *DO* have a financial interest, I will disclose it.
+Otherwise, I pay what you would pay.
+No discounts or other incentives here.
 I only post these things because I think that my readers would be interested.